 electric scooter for children highway code

-Respecting the highway code for electric scooters
+Respecting the Highway Code for electric scooters

 It is imperative that children know the basic traffic rules: no riding on sidewalks and the obligation to use bike lanes if available.
 With regular awareness, you can ensure your teens’ safety against risky behaviors.